-With over 104 million shoppers spending $17.8 billion in 2018, you will want to make sure that you have enough inventory on hand for customers who show up in your store on that day.
+With over 104 million shoppers spending $17.8 billion in 2019, you will want to make sure that you have adequate inventory on hand for customers who show up in your store on that day.
 You may want to consider obtaining a unique item to sell at a discounted rate to draw customers into your location.

 Consider your current inventory so that you can see which items you can put on sale for the day to draw in even more customers.
 Advertise it on the website and all social profiles to prepare the customers and create a buzz online.

 According to the Small Business Saturday Consumer Insights Survey, produced by American Express and NFIB, 104 million shoppers spent a record high of $17.8 billion this year.

 Your Staff is Prepared

 Make sure that you have enough staff on hand for Small Business Saturday.
 Your team needs to be entirely prepared for this event; this includes being mentally ready.
 While the average varies by industry, you should have at least one staff member for every 23 customers that you expect to walk in the door each hour during your operating hours on that day.
 You may even want to consider extending your hours, making it easier for customers to come to see you.